 Portland Graduation: Announcements

-Announcements will be on sale Spring 2015.
-We will notify you via email once the announcements are available for purchase.
+Announcements will be available Spring 2015.
+We will notify you via email once the announcements are available for pickup.

-You may purchase 2015 graduation announcements from Sandy Foster or Hannah Hayes in Armstrong Hall.
-They are packaged in groups of five, and cost $5 per package.
+You may pick up 2015 graduation announcements, free of charge, from Hannah Hayes in Armstrong Hall.
+They are packaged in groups of five (limit 2 packs), and avilable on a first-come, first-served basis until all have been claimed.
+Limited supply available, not all students will recieve announcements .
 Each announcement comes with a small card on which to write your name and degree program, along with an inner and outer envelope.
 If you cannot come to campus to purchase your announcements, please contact Hannah Hayes.
 She can mail your announcements if you are willing to pay for the shipping costs.
-Announcements are sold on a first-come, first-served basis until Western Seminary sells out.

 These can be purchased directly from Jostens.
 They have your name and degree printed in them, but they are a bit more expensive (there's a required minimum order of 25 announcements; additional announcements are available in increments of five).
 These and other related items can be ordered directly from Jostens.